 Gnosticism is not a religion in itself but a cultural attitude.
 At the end of my book I called attention to the perennial temptation of Christians to succumb to the gnostic mindset.
 Gnostic spiritualism undermines salvation by rejecting the very sources of salvation—the incarnation of the Word in human flesh, the death of the Son of God on the cross, and his triumph over death in resurrection of the body.
 Resurrection itself implies that the material world, and the human body itself, is salvageable in a new creation.
 The resurrected body will be a glorified body, but nevertheless a body, such as we see in the resurrection stories of the risen Jesus.

-I appeal to the philosophy in the flesh as the basis of embodied liturgy.
-Continuing this journey I expect to explore further the dynamics of bodily movement—the movement of God toward humanity in word and sacrament, movement that engages us with our surrounding environment (from the moment of birth), and the movement of bodies in the assembly.
-It is not unimportant to focus on texts as liturgists have mostly done, but the liturgical texts, especially psalmody, hymnody, and litanies, developed primarily to cover the movement of bodies in the assembly.
-And to call the liturgical assembly “the body of Christ” should not be just a metaphorical description; it is actual bodies brought into union with Christ in the sacraments, present to the Lord and to one another in the assembly, and sent into the world at the dismissal.
+In a sense this has been the project of my life as a liturgist.
+In my yoga practice I go ever deeper into my own body and in embodied liturgy I employ my senses and motor actions to connect more deeply with God, with others, and with the world of which I am a part.
+I appeal to the philosophy in the flesh and the theology of the body as the basis of embodied liturgy.
+Continuing in this journey I expect to explore further the dynamics of bodily movement—the movement of God toward humanity in word and sacrament, movement that engages us with our surrounding environment, and the movement of bodies in the assembly forming a corporate body.
+To call the liturgical assembly “the body of Christ” is not just a metaphorical description; it is actual bodies brought into union with Christ in the sacraments, present to the Lord and to one another in the assembly, and sent into the world at the dismissal.

 Pastor Frank Senn